Rocketgraphai/restapi/MCP_CLAUDE_SETUP.md

 **Parameters:**
 - `session_id`: Authentication session ID
 - `frame_name`: Name of the frame to query
+- `graph_name`: Optional graph name for context
 - `offset`: Starting row (default: 0)
 - `limit`: Number of rows (default: 100)

+### 6. `rocketgraph_use_graph`
+Set the default graph context for subsequent operations.

+**Parameters:**
+- `session_id`: Authentication session ID
+- `graph_name`: Graph name to use as default context

+**Benefits:**
+- Natural language interactions: "Use the CustomerGraph"
+- Session persistence: Remembers context for subsequent queries
+- Simplified queries: No need to specify graph in every query

 ## Usage Examples